Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

-In \cref{fig:double} (right panel), we show predictions for the number of $\gamma-$like shower events at MINER$\nu$A. The dependence of $N^{MV}_{ee-\gamma}$ on $c\tau^0$ has typical smooth step form with the bump due to dirt effect.
-The bump is at larger decay length than in other experiments, $c\tau^0 = 0.5-3$ m due to larger distance between the detector and the outer material.
-The purple and green regions correspond to ME and LE MINER$\nu$A datasets.
-Strong dependence of the number of events on $m_N$ is due to the coherent cross section enhancement, as explained around \cref{eq:ved}.

-Much stronger effect than in the left panel is related to higher neutrino energies at MINER$\nu$A and therefore weaker suppression of the cross-section with increase of $m_N$, than at ND280 and MiniBooNE.
-For this reason, the prediction for ME sample is higher than for LE sample (in addition, ME dataset comes with $\sim 3$ more POT).
+A useful indirect test of the $U_ND_BD_{ee}-$scenario is given by the MINER$\nu$A bounds on $\gamma-$shower events (\ref{eq:mv-gamma/ee_LE}), which requires $ee - \gamma$ shower mis-identification.
+In \cref{fig:double} (right panel), we show predictions for the number of $\gamma-$shower events at MINER$\nu$A. The dependence of $N^{MV}_{ee-\gamma}$ on $c\tau^0$ has typical smooth step form with the bump due to $N-$ production in dirt.
+The bump is at larger decay length than in other experiments, $c\tau^0 = (0.5 - 3)$ m due to larger distance between the detector and outer material.
+The purple and green regions correspond to ME and LE datasets.
+The strong dependence of the number of events on $m_N$ is due to the coherent cross section enhancement, as explained around \cref{eq:ved}.
+Much stronger dependence of $m_N$ in the right panel compared to the one in the left panel is related to higher neutrino energies at MINER$\nu$A and therefore weaker suppression of the cross section with increase of $m_N$, than at ND280 and MiniBooNE.
+Also for this reason, the prediction for the ME sample is higher than for the LE sample (in addition, the ME dataset comes with $\sim 3$ more POT).
 The signature factor enhancement is absent here.